• Privacy Policy/Disclaimer

 4. How it held up over time.

-Pudding was refrigerated for three days and evaluated at:
+Pudding was refrigerated and evaluated at:

 • 2 hours